Crimes of Passion (1984 film): Rating controversy

-Robert Rehme head of New World Pictures admitted further cuts "probably would hurt the picture" but felt it would not affect its box office fortunes.
+Robert Rehme, head of New World Pictures, admitted further cuts "probably would hurt the picture", but felt it would not affect its box office fortunes.
 Once Russell heard the changes New World were going to make regardless, he agreed to make further cuts and the film got an 'R'.

 Sandler said, "We kept cutting a little more each time and, by the fifth round of cuts, I think they were all so beaten down from looking at the thing and from pressure from the press and elsewhere that they finally went with an 'R'."

 Russell said the cuts he did were of "a sex shadow show on a wall and a rather climactic sado-masochistic scene, also a scene where China Blue cracks, and several scenes of erotic art that are her mental reactions to what's happening to her.
 I would think the film in its present form loses some of the motivations.
 Some of what China Blue does must now seem arbitrary."

 A scene that was cut in its entirety was one where Turner takes a police officer home and involves the use of a nightstick.
 Sandler says when the film was previewed "people were intensely upset by that scene...
 It was clear that, had we kept it in, it would have made a lot of people extremely uncomfortable."

 Brian De Palma said he thought the film "was affected deeply by the cuts that were made in it.
 You're dealing with a major film artist here.
 You're not dealing with some guy shooting pornography in a back room somewhere."

+An unrated video version was released with an extra 1½ minutes, which sold twice as many copies as the theatrical version.

 Reception

 Critical

-As of December 2022, Crimes of Passion holds a rating of 48% on Rotten Tomatoes based on 27 reviews.
+As of July 2026, Crimes of Passion holds a rating of 52% on Rotten Tomatoes based on 27 reviews.
+The consensus summarizes: "Ken Russell and his cast are definitely committed to Crimes of Passion, but whether this sexually charged thriller is worthy of the audience's convictions is altogether more uncertain."

 Janet Maslin of The New York Times said "Ken Russell's films have never lacked exuberance or humor, which makes the flat, joyless tone of Crimes of Passion a surprise.
 Much of this is attributable to a screenplay... filled with smutty double-entendres and weighty ironies.
 Only intermittently does Mr. Russell break through with the kind of manic flamboyance that is so singularly and rudely his own."